 Refractive laser corrections have given clear vision to over 20 million people worldwide, but unfortunately not everyone is automatically a candidate for laser treatment.
 Before proceeding with laser treatment, it is extremely important to Dr Potgieter, who has many years of experience in this field, to first thoroughly examine your eyes so that any contra-indications may be identified.
 At the same time, he can determine which type of laser correction is best suited to your particular needs if you do qualify.

-The modern diagnostic equipment at Optimed can detect and measure obvious, as well as latent and hidden defects accurately with sub-micron accuracy.
+The modern diagnostic equipment at Optimed Eye and Laser Clinic can detect and measure obvious, as well as latent and hidden defects accurately with sub-micron accuracy.

 - To qualify for a refractive laser treatment, you need to be nearsighted, farsighted, and/or have astigmatism.